ECCC-MSC/open-data/README.md

     * Public documentation that is deployed but not linked to from the main documentation pages.
 It is used for *public* documentation of data that is not yet available as open data.
 Directory structure is the same as the main documentation
 * templates/
     * Location of templates to be used for documenting MSC data
-* comdoc/
-    * Pages of the 'Comité de la documentation publique'
 * scripts/
     * Location of scripts, such as the scripts that create tables and the raw text version of the documentation
 * mkdocs.yml